 Chocolate Peanut Butter Chip Cookies from The Cooking Actress

 Rolo Peanut Butter Blossoms from That Skinny Chick Can Bake

 Peanut Butter and Jelly Thumbprints from Crumb: A Food Blog

-Our daughter had brought her cat home with her over the weekend.
-As I was taking pictures of the cookies, little Miss Winnie was attempting to jump up on the table that I had the goodies on.
+When I made these, our oldest daughter, Lexi, had brought her cat home with her over the weekend.
+As I was taking pictures of the cookies, little Miss Winnie jumped up on the table that I had the goodies on.
 I think it was because she usually perches on that table and watches the bird out that window.